greenh/CJD/README.md

  + Clojure source files _must_ be loadable, i.e., at least syntactically correct.

- + CJD's classpath needs to include everything that your project depends on.
+ + CJD's classpath needs to include everything that your project depends on...

- + ...which introduces the possibility of conflicts with CJD's dependencies (Hiccup represents the principle exposure; CJD is using Hiccup 1.x, which isn't interface-compatible with Hiccup 0.x).
+ + ...which introduces the possibility of conflicts with CJD's dependencies.
+Hiccup represents the principle potential incompatibility; CJD uses Hiccup 1.x, which isn't interface-compatible with Hiccup 0.x.

 * It's currently tested only with Clojure 1.4.0, but it's historically worked with 1.2.1 and 1.3.0.

 * It includes Leiningen support, but has been recently tried with 2.x only.
-Lein 1.x support is still there and even might work.
+Leiningen 1.x support is still there and even might work.

 * Error reporting is less than fully wonderful:

- + Syntax errors tend to get you to the offending comment, not the specific line.
+ + Syntax errors messages tend to get you to the offending comment, not the specific line.

  + Due to parsing behavior, CJD often reports the same syntax error twice.

 * Requires Java 6 or above.

 ## License